mitre/microsoft-sql-server-2014-database-stig-baseline/README.md

 # microsoft-sql-server-2014-database-stig-baseline

-InSpec profile to validate the secure configuration of Microsoft SQL Server 2014 Database, against [DISA](https://iase.disa.mil/stigs/)'s Microsoft SQL Server 2014 Database Security Technical Implementation Guide (STIG) Version 1, Release 6.
+InSpec profile to validate the secure configuration of Microsoft SQL Server 2014 *Database, against [DISA](https://iase.disa.mil/stigs/)'s Microsoft SQL Server 2014 Database Security Technical Implementation Guide (STIG) Version 1, Release 6.

+\*In the Microsoft SQL Server domain, a `database` (often abbreviated as DB) is a logical collection of data stored in files and managed not by the operating system alone but by the Database Management System (DBMS).
+Multiple databases may exist under one DBMS instance.
+There are always at least four system databases supporting an instance, and there will normally be one database (possibly more) supporting an application.

 ## Getting Started
 It is intended and recommended that InSpec run this profile from a __"runner"__ host (such as a DevOps orchestration server, an administrative management system, or a developer's workstation/laptop) against the target remotely over __winrm__.